-This course examines, from a theoretical and practical standpoint, the planning, execution, and evaluation of communication strategies in modern political campaigns.
+This course examines, from a theoretical and practical standpoint, the planning, execution, and evaluation of communication strategies for political influence campaigns.
+The course will examine both traditional electoral campaigns and online influence campaigns that attempt to change political discourse.
+3 credits